Next Generation Sequencing

 Outside users will need to ship their samples with enough dry ice by FedEx overnight shipping.
 Here are the shipping instructions:

 Please include a sample submission form in your shipping package.
 Samples shipped to the GSF should be sent in 1.5 mL tubes, PCR strip tubes, or 96 well plates and labeled & sealed well.
-Please do not place your samples loosely among of box full of dry ice for shipment; they should always be in a secondary container such as a box, bag, or tube.
+Please do not place your samples loosely among a box full of dry ice for shipment; they should always be in a secondary container such as a box, bag, or tube.
 If shipping plates, each plate should be carefully packed.
-We also recommend all shipments be made on dry ice and ship samples M-W overnight.
+We also recommend that all shipments be made on dry ice and that samples M-W be shipped overnight.
 Please see our Guidelines for Submitting Samples for sample input information.

 The GSF shipping address is: